icylace/CursorRuler/README.md

 Speaking of ruler visual style, there's apparently no way to set the color of rulers directly.
 Rulers get their colors from your color scheme's foreground and background settings.
 The background setting overrides the foreground setting.

-Despite the current lack of ability to directly set colors for rulers (as of ST2 build 2219 and ST3 build 3030) there's thankfully a workaround for it [described here](http://sublimetext.userecho.com/topic/93504-use-separate-colors-for-the-background-gutter-and-folder-tree/#comment_164903).
+Despite the current lack of ability to directly set colors for rulers (as of ST2 build 2219 and ST3 build 3030) there's thankfully a workaround for it [described here][ruler coloring].

 Basically, you need to change the overall default foreground color and/or background color of your color scheme and then add a rule for the `text` and `source` scopes which is used to override the default colors.
 For example, if we had a default foreground color which is meant to be used as the ruler and gutter foreground color: